Des Moines Refugee Support builds teamwork, friendship for refugee kids

 For Tumaini Abwe, his team has been a strong force in his life, even surprising him with a birthday gift.

-"They help me out and they give me rides for soccer stuff and take me for cool activities," Abwe said.
+"They help me out and they give me rides for soccer stuff and take me for cool activities."

 For these kids, soccer is just starting point to ultimately achieving their own American dream.